Skip to Main Content

 Forest

-An iOS and Andriod app that has a unique approach.
-The more you stay focused and more work you do, you can watch as your virtual forest grows.
+An iOS and Android app that has a unique approach.
+The more you stay focused and the more work you do, the more you can watch as your virtual forest grows.
 The student sets all the parameters of timing.
-In other words, if you want to study from 7 pm to 9 pm you can set the parameter to stay off your phone, social media etc. If you do, your forest will grow.
-Check it out, seems like a fun way to get into good study habits!
+In other words, if you want to study from 7 pm to 9 pm, you can set the parameter to stay off your phone, social media, etc. If you do, your forest will grow.
+Check it out, it seems like a fun way to get into good study habits!

 !!!!REMEMBER!!!!